kronosapiens/kronosapiens.github.io/_drafts/2015-02-24-versioning-and-orthogonality.md

 ---

 #### So.
-It's five months into working at Knozen, and things are going pretty well.
+It's five months into working at <company>, and things are going pretty well.

 The product is continually improving.
 Our user base and overall app activity is increasing day-over-day at a very satisfying rate (official numbers cannot be made public, unfortunately).